• Home

 “America’s strength has always been rooted in the talent, ingenuity, and determination of its people,” said House Appropriations Committee Chairman Tom Cole (R-Okla.) in a statement.
 “By investing in their health, skills, and potential, this legislation helps ensure our country remains strong, competitive, and prepared for the future.”

 Cole’s comments come as the Republican-led House Appropriations Committee advanced an amendment to its budget bill last week that would increase borrowing limits for master’s and doctoral-level nursing degrees—which would otherwise be limited to the $100,000 cap come July 1.
-The measure alongside other provisions that expand funding for nurse training and biomedical research, just as it cut programs for refugees and unaccompanied minors—made it out of committee in a 34-to-28 vote.
+The measure—alongside other provisions that expand funding for nurse training and biomedical research, just as it cut programs for refugees and unaccompanied minors—made it out of committee in a 34-to-28 vote.

 Nurse educators shortage

 The bipartisan support for nurse training comes at a critical moment for nursing.
-For years, the country has faced a nurse shortage, largely due to the fact that there aren’t enough teachers to meet demand in nursing programs for registered nurses and licensed practical nurses.
+For years, the country has faced a nurse shortage, largely owing to the fact that there aren’t enough teachers to meet demand in nursing programs for registered nurses and licensed practical nurses.
 Nurse educators are required to have at least a master’s degree, which will be harder to obtain with a lifetime borrowing limit on all degrees.
 The national vacancy rate for nursing faculty sits at 7.2%, according to the American Association of Colleges of Nursing.
 The federal Health Resources and Services Administration projects that the U.S. registered nurse shortage will extend until 2038, and that the U.S. will only have 70% of the licensed practical nurses it needs by that time.

 The Department of Education did not respond to Fortune’s request for comment, but it has previously called the caps “commonsense limits,” saying the borrowing limits would pressure universities to lower education costs.
-According to the Education Data Initiative, the average federal student borrower had $39,075 in debt.
+According to the Education Data Initiative, the average federal student loan borrower had $39,075 in debt.

 The budget amendment is part of the federal budget, meaning that this year’s nursing borrowers will still have a $100,000 cap until Oct.
 1 at the earliest, were the bill to become law.